Anticipatory Technology with Fractal Logical Entailments

 knowledge acquisition nature.
 The

-challenges are seen in failures to define well-specified web language for the
+challenges are seen in failures to define well-specified web language

 merge of taxonomy and description ontology.